Theta-Limited/.github/profile/README.md

 # Theta Limited

-[Theta](https://theta.limited/) provides a free and open source UAS geodesy platform which enables a competitive advantage for its users.
+[Theta](https://theta.limited/) provides OpenAthena™, a free and open source UAS geodesy platform which enables a competitive advantage for its users.

 <img width="540" alt="OpenAthena Drone Camera Terrain Raycast Concept Diagram" src="https://github.com/mkrupczak3/OpenAthena/raw/main/assets/OpenAthena_Concept_Diagram.png">

 <a href="https://github.com/Theta-Limited/OpenAthenaAndroid"><img width="330" alt="OpenAthena arbitrary point location demo gif" src="https://raw.githubusercontent.com/Theta-Limited/OpenAthenaAndroid/master/assets/tap_to_locate_demo_small.gif"></a>

+Learn more and install at:  **http://OpenAthena.com**

 # OpenAthena™ for Android

 Theta's flagship platform [OpenAthena for Android](https://github.com/Theta-Limited/OpenAthenaAndroid) allows operators of common drones to spot precise geodetic locations on Earth, letting them complete their mission faster and with better accuracy.

-Operators may instantly obtain the exact location of any selected point, providing actionable insights faster.
+Operators may instantly obtain the exact location of any selected point within a drone image, providing actionable insights faster.
 Target resolution is accomplished by combining the sensor metadata embeded in drone images with an offline-ready Digital Elevation Model.

 The app's custom data extraction technique supports DJI, Skydio, Autel, and Parrot aircraft.
 It includes a database of over 40 camera models and automatically accounts for factors such as roll/pitch/yaw, position, crop, focal length, lens distortion, and optical and digital zoom.
 The geodesy-based target resolution engine then performs a raycast for the selected point towards a digital twin of the Earth as represented by a Digital Elevation Model.
 The engine precisely accounts for latitudinal variations and the curvature, rotation, and gravity of the Earth.